sidetrip-ai/ici-core/docs/functional-requirements.md

 - FR-6.12: The system shall implement a typed exception hierarchy for precise error handling.

 ### 3.2 Privacy Requirements
-- FR-7.1: The system shall store only necessary data as configured by the user.
+- FR-7.1: The system shall store only necessary data as configured by the user, including chat history messages.
-- FR-7.2: The system shall respect data retention policies defined in configuration.
+- FR-7.2: The system shall respect data retention policies defined in configuration, applying them to both ingested documents and stored chat history.
-- FR-7.3: The system shall provide mechanisms to delete stored data on request.
+- FR-7.3: The system shall provide mechanisms to delete stored data on request, including specific chat sessions or all data associated with a user ID.
-- FR-7.4: The system shall offer transparency about what data is stored and how it's used.
+- FR-7.4: The system shall offer transparency about what data is stored (including chat history) and how it's used.
-- FR-7.5: The system shall handle sensitive information according to configurable privacy policies.
+- FR-7.5: The system shall handle sensitive information within chat history according to configurable privacy policies.
 - FR-7.6: The system shall support metadata filtering to control data retrieval based on privacy considerations.
 - FR-7.7: The system shall enable time-based filtering of data via metadata.
+- FR-7.8: The system shall ensure chat history is stored securely, protecting against unauthorized access.

 ## 4. Configuration and Customization

 ### 4.1 System Configuration
 - FR-8.1: The system shall be configurable via a YAML configuration file.
-- FR-8.2: The system shall support configuration of all pipeline components.
+- FR-8.2: The system shall support configuration of all pipeline components, including the ChatHistoryManager.
 - FR-8.3: The system shall allow specification of model parameters for AI generation.
-- FR-8.4: The system shall support configuration of database connection details.
+- FR-8.4: The system shall support configuration of database connection details if applicable.
 - FR-8.5: The system shall persist configuration settings across system restarts.
 - FR-8.6: The system shall support configuration of ingestion schedules and intervals.
 - FR-8.7: The system shall provide reasonable default values for optional configuration settings.